kdingle88/evercraft-springboot/README.md

 ### Iteration 2 - Classes

-Classes that a character can have.
+Classes that a adventurer can have.

 #### Feature: Characters Have Classes

-> As a player I want a character to have a class that customizes its capabilities so that I can play more interesting characters
+> As a player I want a adventurer to have a class that customizes its capabilities so that I can play more interesting adventurers

 ##### Ideas